 Julie Cappellano, General Manager & Wine Buyer

-Julie grew up in sunny Durham, North Carolina, but graduated from the New England Culinary Institute in Montpelier, Vermont with a Culinary Arts Degree in 1998.
+Julie grew up in sunny Durham, North Carolina, and graduated from the New England Culinary Institute in Montpelier, Vermont with a Culinary Arts Degree in 1998.
 She was assistant to Pastry Chef Karen Barker of Magnolia Grill (Durham, NC) when Karen won the James Beard Award for Best Pastry Chef in the country, and she also had the opportunity to cook at the James Beard House in New York in 2002 while working as a line cook at Elaine’s on Franklin (Chapel Hill, NC).
 Years of working a second job part-time in the cheese department of A Southern Season gourmet shop in Chapel Hill contributed to Julie’s move away from the heat of the kitchen and into the world of wine and cheese.

 Julie relocated to Boston in 2003 and has been at Formaggio Kitchen South End ever since, becoming the wine buyer for the shop in 2004.
 Julie has narrowed the focus of the wine department to include many sustainably farmed, organic, and bio-dynamic wines as well as small-grower Champagnes.
 She has thus far made wine and cheese related tasting & buying trips to France, Spain, Germany, Austria, Portugal and Italy.
 Julie lives in the South End with her two young sons, who both love cheese.